mosesdaudu001/mlopszoomcamp/readme.md

-This repo is for my first week
+This repo is for submitting my zoomcamp assignments.

-seciond line